ktmathews89/cg_summer_2018/lesson_9/2_cg_ed_1.md

 **To complete the challenges on this page:** you should be finished with Lesson 1 of Codecademy's "Introduction to JavaScript" course.
 We will include relevant Codecademy material in each challenge.
 Here's what your final project could look like by the end: [video](https://youtu.be/l8nviFt9oAU).

-**To complete the _entire_ project:** you will have to work through lesson seven of the Codecademy [course](https://www.codecademy.com/learn/introduction-to-javascript).
-By the end of this project, you should have a working knowledge of Variables, Conditionals, Functions, Scope, Arrays, Loops, Iterators, and Objects.
+**To complete the _entire_ project:** you will have to work through lesson nine of the Codecademy [course](https://www.codecademy.com/learn/introduction-to-javascript).
+By the end of this project, you should have a working knowledge of Variables, Conditionals, Functions, Scope, Arrays, Loops, Iterators, Objects and Classes.

 ## Goals (for Part 1)
 1. Read and understand someone else's code.